polarfire-soc/hart-software-services/README.md

 Verbose builds (which show each individual command) are possible by adding V=1 to the end of the make command, e.g.:

     $ make V=1

+For more detailed build instructions, particular with regards to using SoftConsole on Windows, see https://github.com/polarfire-soc/polarfire-soc-documentation/blob/master/software-development/polarfire-soc-software-tool-flow.md#build-the-hss.

 ### Debug